 Digitalization is the source of this century's disruptions.
-Whether communicating, socializing, working or consuming, software and the media are increasingly ubiquitous in our daily lives.
+Whether communicating, socializing, working or consuming, software and the media are increasingly ubiguitous in our daily lives.
 Although Information and Communications Technology (ICT) present new problems for society, particularly in terms of respect for privacy, its widening use can also be a strong vehicle for sustainable development solutions.
 ICTs can drive economic development and widen access to knowledge, particularly in developing countries.
-These technologies also have strong potential for developing ecological and/or social innovations, such as smart cities, smart grids, and smart buildings, all of which are tools that can help us move towards sustainable development in our society.
+These technologies also have strong potential for developing ecological and/or social innovations, such as smart cities, smart grids, smart buildings and access to health services, all of which are tools that can help us move towards sustainable development in our society.

+Sectors: Software

-Sectors: Software development and software as a service, media (advertisers and content providers) and telecommunications operators
+development and software as a service, media (advertisers and content distributors) and telecommunications operators.